chuckbuckethead/microverse-ruby-bubble-sort/README.md

 ## RUBY Bubble Sort exercise

-Bubble sor exercise with bubble sort by addition
+Bubble sort exercise with bubble sort by addition

 ## Built With